ronamosa/ronamosa.github.io/website/docs/hacker/tryhackme/cyborg.md

 :::info Description

-This is a write-up for the [Cyborg Room](https://tryhackme.com/room/cyborgt8) on TryHackMe.
+These are my notes for the [Cyborg Room](https://tryhackme.com/room/cyborgt8) on TryHackMe.

 Note: Task #1 is to deploy the machine.